demisto/content/Packs/FeedCognyteLuminar/Integrations/CognyteLuminar/README.md

 ### luminar-reset-fetch-indicators
 ***
-This command will reset your fetch history.
+WARNING: This command will reset your fetch history.

 #### Base Command